core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 3. Since the phantom request is a deterministic request, the server can more efficiently make it available in its smaller, plain version.
 The clients can obtain it from the particular alternative source and protect it as per {{Section 3 of I-D.amsuess-core-cachable-oscore}}, thus all computing the same deterministic request to be used as phantom observation request.

 4. If the client does not rely on a proxy between itself and the server, it simply sets the group observation and starts listening to multicast notifications.
-Building on point (2) above, the same would happen if the phantom request would not be specifically a deterministic request.
+Building on point (2) above, the same would happen if the phantom request was not specifically a deterministic request.

 5. If the client relies on a proxy between itself and the server, it uses the phantom request as a ticket request (see {{intermediaries-e2e-security}}).
-However, unlike the case considered in {{intermediaries-e2e-security}} when the ticket request is not deterministic, the client does not include a Listen-to-Multicast-Responses Option in the phantom request sent to the proxy.
+However, unlike the case considered in {{intermediaries-e2e-security}} where the ticket request is not a deterministic request, the client does not include a Listen-to-Multicast-Responses Option in the phantom request sent to the proxy.

 6. Unlike for the case considered in {{intermediaries-e2e-security}}, here the proxy does not know that the request is exactly a ticket request for subscribing to multicast notifications.
 Thus, the proxy simply forwards the ticket request to the server as it normally does for any request.

-7. The server receives the ticket request, which is a deviation from the case where the ticket request is not deterministic and stops at the proxy (see {{intermediaries-e2e-security}}).
+7. The server receives the ticket request, which is a deviation from the case where the ticket request is not a deterministic request and stops at the proxy (see {{intermediaries-e2e-security}}).
 Then, the server can clearly understand what is happening.
 In fact, as the result of an early check, the server recognizes the phantom request among the stored ones.
 This happens through a byte-by-byte comparison of the incoming message minus the transport-related fields, i.e., by considering only: i) the outer REST code; ii) the outer options; and iii) the ciphertext from the message payload.

 8. Having recognized the incoming request as one of the self-generated deterministic phantom requests made available at external sources, the server does not perform any OSCORE processing on it.
 This opens for replying to the proxy with an unprotected response, although not signaling any OSCORE-related error.

-9. The server starts the group observation and replies with an error response, i.e., the usual 5.03 informative response, including: the transport information, the phantom request, and (optionally) the latest notification.
+9. The server starts the group observation and replies with an error response, i.e., the usual 5.03 informative response, including: the transport-specific information, the phantom request, and (optionally) the latest notification.

-10. From the received 5.03 response, the proxy retrieves everything needed to set itself as an observer in the group observation, and it starts listening to multicast notifications.
-If the 5.03 response included a latest notification, the proxy caches it and forwards it back to the client, otherwise it replies with an empty ACK (if it has not done it already and the request from the client was Confirmable).
+10. From the received 5.03 (Service Unavailable) response, the proxy retrieves everything needed to set itself as an observer in the group observation, and it starts listening to multicast notifications.
+If the 5.03 (Service Unavailable) response included a latest notification, the proxy caches it and forwards it back to the client, otherwise it replies with an empty ACK (if it has not done it already and the request from the client was Confirmable).

 11. Like in the case with a non-deterministic phantom request considered in {{intermediaries-e2e-security}}, the proxy fans out the multicast notifications to the origin clients as they come.
 Also, as new clients following the first one contact the proxy, this does not have to contact the server again as in {{intermediaries-e2e-security}}, since the deterministic phantom request would produce a cache hit as per {{I-D.amsuess-core-cachable-oscore}}.
 Thus, the proxy can serve such clients with the latest fresh multicast notification from its cache.